sopmaq/portfolio-guacamole/_posts/2017-09-10-myenrolment.markdown

 title:  myEnrolment Redesign
 categories: interaction
 type: "Case Study"
-caption: "Prototyping and wireframing a better way for design students to register for classes."
+caption: "Prototyping and testing a better way for design students to register for classes."
-intro: "This is a redesign of MyEnrolment at Massey University."
+intro: "Prototyping and testing a better way for design students to register for classes."
 team: ["Keriana Salisbury"]
 course: "Interaction and Interface"
 institution: "Massey University, New Zealand"